ontop/ontop-website/guide/advanced/mapping-language.md

 ### IRI Template

-IRI templates are used in the target of mapping axioms for identification of generated objects.
+IRI templates are used in the target of mapping assertions for identification of generated objects.
 An IRI template is an arbitrary string with placeholders (e.g. `<http://www.example.org/library#BID_{id}>`).
 More than one placeholder can appear in a IRI template, which allows to construct complex IRI paths.
 For example:

 ```
 mappingId     Spare parts